arcus-azure/arcus.scripting/docs/preview/03-Features/powershell/azure-logic-apps.md

 ## Resubmitting failed instances for an Azure Logic App

-Use this script to resubmit failed instances for a specific Azure Logic App.
+Use this script to re-run a failed Azure Logic App run.

 | Parameter           | Mandatory | Description                                                                                                |
 | ------------------- | --------- | ---------------------------------------------------------------------------------------------------------- |